ABOUT PETITE FLEUR EARRINGS

 Ever since I can remember I have loved being creative.
 Now that I think about it my whole family growing up was rather creative.
-Artists, musicians, chefs, gardeners, all run within my family!
+Artists, musicians, chefs, gardeners, all these creative talents run within my family!
 I guess you could say that we made the most of our gifts and talents in many different ways.
 Growing up like this also instilled within me a love for beauty, especially the beautiful souls in my life with all their special gifts, talents, and callings.

 I have a special memory that drew me into the depth of beauty and how beautiful God created each human being to be.
 My best friend and I decided to go to Light Up Night in Pittsburgh, which is a day-long family Christmas festival.
 I distinctly remember walking down the streets of Pittsburgh around Christmas time with my friend.
 The sights were magnificent as the streets were filled with sparkly Christmas light displays, glimmering snow, cheerful music, and little markets scattered throughout.
 After a fun evening downtown my friend and I started walking back to the car as we twisted our way through a sea of people.
 At one point in our conversation my friend asked me, "Nina, what is the most beautiful thing you saw tonight?"
 Without hesitating I answered, "Honestly, it is all the beautiful people passing us by."
 I think we can tend to forget the beauty found within those around us and can often take the times shared with our loved ones for granted.